okta/okta-auth-js/README.md

 Validates a recovery token that was distributed to the end-user to continue the recovery transaction.

-- `recoveryToken` - Recovery token that was distributed to end-user via out-of-band mechanism such as email
+- `recoveryToken` - Recovery token that was distributed to end-user via an out-of-band mechanism such as email

 ```javascript
 authClient.verifyRecoveryToken({